The Soho Center for Mental Health Counseling

 Self-esteem governs your life in obvious and not-so-obvious ways, but there’s no getting around the fact that it greatly affects how you make your way through your world.
-At the Soho Center for Mental Health Counseling & Clinical Supervision, Anthony Freire, LMHC, NCC, CCMHC, Kate Engstrom, LCSW, Kelley Hershman, LMHC, and their team help patients in the Greenwich Village of New York City area who are grappling with self-esteem issues and support their emotional and mental well-being.
+At the Soho Center for Mental Health Counseling, Anthony Freire, MA, LMHC, NCC, CCMHC, Kate Engstrom, LCSW, Kelley Hershman, LMHC, and their team help patients in the Greenwich Village of New York City area who are grappling with self-esteem issues and support their emotional and mental well-being.
 To learn more, call or use the online scheduling tool.

 Self-esteem is often thought of as confidence, but it can go much deeper.
 Your self-esteem is your sense of worth, which greatly affects how you interact with the world, what your expectations are, and what you feel you deserve.
 Self-esteem can go to extremes in both directions: High self-esteem leads to an unearned sense of entitlement and the inability to admit to or learn from mistakes.